admission2024/Admission_Cell-2024/README.md

 _Disclaimer:_

 1. This website is to disseminate information _only to the staff of GNDEC on admission duty_ and **NOT** for the use of general public or admission aspirants.
 2. All efforts are made to keep information on this website updated.
-Any queries or feedback may be shared.
+Any queries or feedback may be shared [here](Contact.md).

 - [General](General.md)
 - [Courses Offered and Sanctioned Intake](https://gndec.ac.in/?q=courses)